biseshbhattaraiii/nextjs-learn/nextjs.md

         -> The 'ab*cd' route path will match abcd , ab_cd , abecd and so on .

     -Asynchronicity
-        -> Event async function has to return a Promise .
-This means that you can return a deferred value that Nest will be able to resolve by itself .
+        - Event async function has to return a Promise .
+This means that you can return a deferred value that Nest will be able to resolve by itself.
-        ->The above code is fully valid.
+        - The above code is fully valid.
 Furthermore, Nest route handlers are even more powerful by being able to return RxJS observable streams (TODO)

 #### Providers
 1. main idea of provider is that is can be injected as dependency which means objects can create various relationships with each other.